astropy/astropy/docs/development/releasing.rst

    contributors who are not careful about using the same e-mail address for every commit.
 The easiest way to do this is to run the command ``git shortlog -n -s -e`` to see the list of all contributors and their email addresses.
-Look for any mis-named entries or duplicates, and add them to the ``.mailmap`` file (matched to the appropriate canonical name/email address.)
+Look for any misnamed entries or duplicates, and add them to the ``.mailmap`` file (matched to the appropriate canonical name/email address.)
-   Once you have finished this, you can could the number of lines in ``git shortlog -s`` to get the final contributor count.
+   Once you have finished this, you can count the number of lines in ``git shortlog -s`` to get the final contributor count.

 #.
 Also be sure to update the ``docs/credits.rst`` file to include any new